What is Tax Advice in Business? A Tax Strategies Guide

 - Using depreciation for expensive equipment.

-- Structuring the business for optimal tax benefits, such as forming an LLC or S-corp.
+- Structuring the business for optimal tax benefits, such as forming an LLC or an S-Corp.

 Tax advice can assist independent contractors by: